vortexlab-uclouvain/flups/test/Readme.md

 <p align="center"><img src="https://latex.codecogs.com/gif.latex?\nabla^2 f(x,y,z) = \frac{d^2}{dx^2}a(x)b(y)c(z) + a(x)\frac{d^2}{dy^2}b(y)c(z) + a(x)b(y)\frac{d^2}{dz^2}c(z), " title="Poisson equation" /></p>

 The analytical solutions are detailed in the FLUPS paper.

+### Unit test
+We here check that the post-processing of the plan when using a node-centred layout is correct.
+For the moment, two tests have been implemented.
+The first one checks the DST and DCT.
+The boundary conditions are: ODD-ODD; EVEN-ODD; ODD-EVEN.
+In each direction, we fill the data which are not used by fftw and which are corrected by flups with spurious values.
+We then check that we retrieve the correct solution.

+The second one checks the DFTs.
+The test is basically the same than the first one, except that the boundary conditions are all periodic.

 ## Implementation notes
 The heart of the tests is composed by two classes: the `AnalyticalField` and the `ConvergenceTest`.